 - Fill.
 Dollop a scoop of Nutella on top of half of the biscuits.
 Layer the remaining biscuits on top, pinching the edges between your fingers to make a seal.

 - Fry.
 Place the raw biscuit doughnuts into a large pot of hot oil, and fry them on both sides until they’re golden brown.
-Transfer them to a paper towel to drain the excess oil, and repeat until all of the doughscuits have been fried.
+Transfer them to a paper towel to drain the excess oil.
+Repeat, frying all the doughscuits.

 - Coat.
-Let the dough cool slightly so it’s easy to handle but still pretty hot.
-Then, roll each piece in a bowl of cinnamon sugar, and dig in while they’re warm!
+Let the dough cool slightly.
+It will be easy to hand but still pretty hot.
+Then, roll each piece in a bowl of cinnamon sugar mixture, and dig in while they’re warm!

 Note: Make sure you fry your biscuit doughnuts long enough!
 Otherwise, they’ll be doughy and raw in the center.
-If this happens, they can still be saved!
-Just pop them in the oven at 350° Fahrenheit, and let them cook for 10-12 minutes or until they’re cooked all the way through.
+If this happens, you can still save them!

 Air Fryer Option